Jane Darwell: Career

 On July 27, 1961, Darwell appeared as Grandmother McCoy in an episode of the sitcom The Real McCoys.
 In the story, the series characters played by Walter Brennan, Richard Crenna, and Kathleen Nolan return to fictitious Smokey Corners, West Virginia for Grandmother McCoy's 100th birthday gathering.
 Darwell was 15 years older than "son" Walter Brennan.
 Pat Buttram and Henry Jones appeared in this episode as Cousin Carl and Jed McCoy, respectively.

 On February 8, 1960, Darwell received a star on the Hollywood Walk of Fame for her contributions to the motion-picture industry; it is located at 6735 Hollywood Boulevard.

 In her mid-eighties, Darwell was semi-retired from acting, other than a rare television guest appearance.
 She had recently moved into the Motion Picture Country Home because of her advanced age and feebleness.
 When Disney offered her the role of the Bird Woman in Mary Poppins (1964), Darwell declined the role.
 Walt Disney, still insistent, personally drove to the retirement home to plead with her and she agreed to take the part.

-It was her last acting role.
+But it was her last acting role.
 In this pivotal scene in the movie, the Bird Woman at the steps of St Paul's Cathedral Square sells bags of bread crumbs to passers-by to feed the pigeons.
 The "poignant" song "Feed the Birds" was sung by Julie Andrews, as a hymn-like lullaby.

 Death

-During her last years, Darwell was in poor health.
-She died August 13, 1967, at the Motion Picture & Television Country House and Hospital from a myocardial infarction at the age of 87 and her body was interred at the Forest Lawn Memorial Park in Glendale, California.
+Darwell died on August 13, 1967, at the Motion Picture & Television Country House and Hospital, of a heart attack at the age of 87.